iceman404/Project-00/README.md

 # Project-01
-This is the first time learning to use Github.
+This is the first time I'm using Github.